angulardart/site-angulardart/src/angular/guide/architecture.md

 injector.
 A provider can create or return a service, and is often the service class itself.

-You can register providers _with a component_ or _during bootstrapping_.
+You can register providers with a _component_, or through the _root injector_ when the app is launched.

 ### Registering providers with a component